CocytusDEDI/MMSpellbook/README.md

 - Run the game

 ## Missing features
-- updating efficiencies after casting
+- Updating efficiencies after casting
+- Can't process maths in if statements
+- No error handling between GDScript and MMSpellbook